ElectroBrine/QuillNotifications/README.md

     .setSound(SoundEvents.BLOCK_BELL_USE) // set a soundevent to be played when notification is received .setCommands(commandString, commandString2) // set commands to be run when the notification is received .setCommandDelay(10, TimeUnit.SECONDS) // set a delay that your commands will delayed for after the notification is sent (you can also pass in just a number for the ammount of millies to delay by)
+    .setExpiry(15, TimeUnit.MINUTES) // set a time from a message to expire, if the player doesnt come online before the expiry time elapes the notificaion will not be sent (you can also pass in just a number for the ammount of millies till expiry)
     .build();
 Pigeon.send(notification); // send the notification to the player